 The first thing to note about the G1 uniforms is that the multicam fabric is not the 50/50 Nylon/Cotton ripstop fabric that has now become so ubiquitous.
 It is 50/50 NYCO, however it’s twill rather than ripstop and the lack of telltale grid pattern within the weave becomes apparent as soon as you know to look.
 Generally speaking though, in spite of its’ age, there’s nothing much outlandish about the design of the G1 shirt or indeed anything to suggest that designs following it took drastic departures from the template.
 On a basic level, there are plenty of combat shirts being manufactured and sold to this day which still use the same layout and ideas.

 After materials, the most stand-out design choice on a combat shirt is perhaps the upper arm pockets.
-On the Gen 1 we have externally mounted pockets with vertical zips are that are recessed and thus mostly covered.
+On the Gen 1 we have internally mounted pockets with vertical zips are that are recessed and covered.
 The zip pulls lack any extra nylon cord or other type of plastic add-on to aid in opening/closing and the superior modern choice would be to simply replace the stubby metal pull tabs with longer, quieter and lighter synthetic cord that is easier to grab.
-However for an arid climate garment the lack of pull tabs on the pockets is certainly understandable and the same applies for the torso zip.
+However for an arid climate garment the lack of extra pull tabs on the pockets is certainly understandable and the same applies for the torso zip.
 As far as loop fields go they are comparable in size to the surface area on the Gen 2 shirts but oriented horizontally over the top of the pocket space.

 Funnily enough, although Crye have often talked about reducing weight in recent years, when putting the G1 shirt on the scale it came out, to the gram, at the exact same weight as a G3 multicam combat shirt – both of mine here weighing 454g.
 On the one hand the G3 has saved some weight (and lost a small amount of resilience) by not having the cordura reinforced elbow pockets, but on the other hand the ripstop NYCO will hold up better against the environment in general compared to the old twill.
 While the Gen 3 torso may not be FR it is at least no-melt/no-drip, which is certainly the preferable option in a military garment even if it doesn’t dry nearly as quickly.
 Overall, a gain in resilience and FR properties for the same weight is a move in the right direction, given the context and intended end user.